Canelo vs Ryder: UK start time, openings, latest odds, predictions, ring walk tonight - ExBulletin

 Canelo vs Ryder Date, Start Time, Venue & Ring Walk

-Canelo vs Ryder will take place on Saturday, May 6, 2023 at the 48,000-capacity Estadio Akron in Guadalajara, Mexico, home to Liga MX side CD Guadalajara.
+Canelo vs Ryder will take place tonight, Saturday 6 May 2023, at the 48,000-capacity Estadio Akron in Guadalajara, Mexico, home to Liga MX side CD Guadalajara.

 The main undercard isn’t scheduled to start until 5pm, 12am BST for fight fans in the UK facing another long night.